-Supplements are just that – they may or may not help you achieve your fitness goal in some way, but their role in the journey will always be supplemental.
-So naturally, you shouldn’t put all of your eggs in a single basket, as the saying goes, thinking that supplements will get you to that next level.
+Supplements are just that – they may or may not help you achieve your fitness goal somehow, but their role in the journey will always be supplemental.
+So naturally, you shouldn’t put all your eggs in a single basket, as the saying goes, thinking that supplements will get you to that next level.
 That said, it’s not to say that some over-the-counter supplements aren’t beneficial, nor that there aren’t some supplements that can truly make a difference if you use them in conjunction with proper training, sleep, and nutrition.

 And then there are the supplements that aren’t all that effective and are most likely a waste of your hard-earned money.
 So, let’s shed some light on the whole matter surrounding supplements, and delve deep into the things you need to know about pre and post workout supplementation, as well as nutrition.
 Here’s what you need to know.